accessibility & help

-See the kinds of international projects that are open to volunteers aged between 18 and 30 who live in the UK.
+Find out about international projects that are open to volunteers aged between 18 and 30 who live in the UK.

-© British Red Cross 2014
+© British Red Cross 2016

-All images © British Red Cross 2014
+All images © British Red Cross 2016

 unless otherwise stated

-British Red Cross, UK Office, 44 Moorfields, London EC2Y 9AL Phone: 0844 871 11 11.
+British Red Cross, UK Office, 44 Moorfields, London EC2Y 9AL Phone: 0344 871 11 11.
 Fax: 020 7562 2000.

-The British Red Cross Society, incorporated by Royal Charter 1908, is a charity registered in England and Wales (220949) and Scotland (SC037738)
+The British Red Cross Society, incorporated by Royal Charter 1908, is a charity registered in England and Wales (220949), Scotland (SC037738) and Isle of Man (0752).